AeriaVelocity/sustop/README.md

 `sustop filename` - Absolutely nothing

-`sustop -s` - Kills your current console session
+`sustop -s` - Absolutely nothing, but with a message

 `sustop -v` - Prints the version number